GayathriRai/devops-assignment/README.md

 disk_used_percent
 ```

-CloudWatch Agent status was verified as:
+The CloudWatch Agent service was verified as:

 ```text
 Active: active (running)